Create VAT codes for VAT transaction entry and reporting

 Deduction based on gross invoice amount: The scenario is the same but in this case the company selects a FAM function with the VAT calculation method Gross.
 On the coding panel, the net amount of 1,000 is entered together with the VAT code with the deductible percentage of 25.
 When you press Enter, M3 first calculates the VAT without any deduction: the invoice gross amount of 1,000 is divided by 1.25 = 800.
 Consequently, the VAT is 200 (1,000 minus 800).
 25% of the 200 is not reclaimable, so 200 is multiplied by 0.25 = 50.
 The EUR 50 are then added to the VAT base amount.
 The accounting lines created are the same as in the previous example.

-Deductible VAT 2 … the same value as in the 'Deductible VAT 1' field but applies to VAT rate 2 instead.
+Deductible VAT 2 The field indicates the same value as in the 'Deductible VAT 1' field but applies to VAT rate 2 instead.
 This value is only used if you selected VAT method 2 or 3 above.

-Note: M3 Business Engine retrieves and proposes the correct VAT code to use according to the following priority order: 1) VAT code, date, country, area/state; 2) VAT code, date, country (and area/state left blank); 3) VAT code, date (and country and area/state blank).
+Note: M3 Business Engine retrieves and proposes the correct VAT code to use according to these priority order: 1) VAT code, date, country, area/state; 2) VAT code, date, country (and area/state left blank); 3) VAT code, date (and country and area/state blank).

 Example of domestic purchase (within EU) using VAT method 1

 An Austrian division purchases goods of a net value of EUR 1,000 from a supplier based in Austria.
-The following account entries are created:
+These account entries are created:

 Account Comment Amount